Rerandomization with Diminishing Covariate Imbalance and Diverging Number of Covariates: Introduction

 The paper proceeds as follows.
 Section \ref{sec:framework} introduces the framework and reviews existing results.
-Section \ref{sec:mul_berry_bound} studies the multivariate Berry-Esseen-type bound for the finite population central limit theorem under complete randomization, which serves as the basis for studying the asymptotic properties of rerandomization in Section \ref{sec:asymptotic}.
+Section \ref{sec:mul_berry_bound} studies the multivariate Berry--Esseen-type bound for the finite population central limit theorem under complete randomization, which serves as the basis for studying the asymptotic properties of rerandomization in Section \ref{sec:asymptotic}.
 Section \ref{sec:optimal} studies whether rerandomization can achieve the ideally optimal precision that we can expect with perfectly balanced covariates.
 Section \ref{sec:ci} constructs large-sample confidence intervals for the average treatment effect under rerandomization.
-Section \ref{sec:reg_cond} investigates all the involved regularity conditions and discusses their practical implications, especially the one on trimming covariates.
-Section \ref{sec:finite_diag_simu} provides some finite-sample diagnosis tools and conducts a simulation study.
+Section \ref{sec:reg_cond} investigates all the involved regularity conditions and discusses their practical implications, including both the covariate trimming and computational cost.
 Section \ref{sec:discuss} concludes with a short discussion.